zdnemz/zdnemz/README.md

 ## 🧑‍💻 About Me

 Hello there!
-I'm ZidaneMZ, a computer science enthusiast passionate about web development.
+I'm ZidaneMZ, a computer science enthusiast passionate about React Development.
 I'm currently studying Computer Science at [Islamic University of Kalimantan](https://uniska-bjm.ac.id/).

 ## 🔧 Expertise